 Absolutely.
-So, I'm keeping on that Google My Business theme.
+So I'm keeping on that Google My Business theme.
 During the previous lockdown, there was a separate section that came up on your listing that was a COVID status.
 Now, about 60 to 70% of practices in the UK and Ireland, it's no longer showing.
-So, to make it really, really obvious, if somebody is googling the practice, simply have an image post, which will be like a We Are Open, like a sign that you pin on the door, you can get a graphic like that for free from somewhere called canva.com.
+So to make it really, really obvious, if somebody is googling the practice, simply have an image post, which will be like a we are open like a sign that you pin on the door, you can get a graphic like that for free from somewhere called canva.com.
 And post that every single week, Google My Business posts only last for seven days.
 So once isn't going to do it, but just have that be just a super easy visual representation that bang, they're open.

-Can you keep putting the same one up every few days?
-Or do they require it to be different?
+really boring, can you keep putting the same one up every few days?
+Or do they require it to be different, um, Google aren't too fussy about duplicate content for posts.
+But you know, you might want to just slightly rephrase the title, you know, once in a while,

-Google aren't too fussy about duplicate content for posts.
-But you know, you might want to just slightly rephrase the title once in a while.
 I wouldn't worry too much.

-And actually, Canva is a fantastic resource if you want any help with any other sort of graphics, get in touch with us here because we're not graphic designers but we do have a lot of experience with using graphic design software.
-And we'll help you get some good stuff put together if you don't know how to do it yourself.
+And actually, Canva is a fantastic resource if you want any help with any other sort of graphics, get in touch with us here because we're not graphic designers.
+But we do have a lot of experience with using graphic design software.
+And we'll help you get some good stuff put together if you don't have to do it yourself.
 There's an offer from me, which I'm going to regret when 1000 people call me later in the day and say, please design my stay open poster.
-So, what about social media posts then, Nicola?
+So what about social media posts, then?
+Nicola.

-So, it's same again, a very, very simple social media post and a graphic to explain that you're open.
-It doesn't have to be War and Peace, you don't have to explain why it is that you are able to be open, we just want it to be really easy for people to see that you're open.
-You can do text, you can do a graphic image, you could even do a video once a week.
-Reassurance posts, really, we're not just open, but we're keeping you safe.
+Um, so it's same again, a very, very simple social media post and a graphic to explain that you're open.
+It doesn't have to be Warren Piece, you don't have to explain why it is that you are able to be open, we just want it to be really easy for people to see that you're open.
+You can do text, you can do a graphic image, you could even do a video once a week. reassurance posts, really, we're not just open, but we're keeping you safe.
 These are the things we have in place.
+Okay.

-I know that sounds easy to do, doesn't it but I suspect a lot of people who are shy in front of a camera, and let's face it, and camera is now just one of these things.
+Once I know that sounds easy to do, doesn't it but I suspect a lot of people who are shy in front of a camera, and let's face it, and camera is now just one of these things.
 How would you suggest they approach it?

-Video doesn't have to be a Steven Spielberg production anymore.
-People are used to things being sort of rough and real.
+video doesn't have to be a Steven Spielberg production anymore.
+You know, people are used to things being sort of rough and real.
 So literally just recording and try and keep it under sort of 60 seconds.
 And just a little reassurance video once a week.
-If you're shy about video, don't lose sleep over this, a text or graphic image will do.
+If you're if you're you know, if you're shy about video, don't lose sleep over this a text or graphic image will do.

-I have a dispute with, my wife particularly, but others.
-Certainly, in the past, I was always told do your videos with your phone in landscape mode because it fits a computer screen.
-She says everyone's reading on their phones these days, so have it in portrait mode.
+Not only have a dispute with my wife, particularly but others.
+Certainly in the past, I was always told do your videos with your phone in landscape mode because it fits a computer screen.
+She says everyone's reading on their phones these days, they have it in portrait mode.
 My point is they can always turn their phone sideways.
-So, which do you recommend?
+So which do you recommend?

-I would recommend holding it upright.
-So, I'm afraid I have sided there.
+I would recommend holding it up right?
+So I'm afraid I'm afraid I have sided there.